stamov/GenId.jl/README.md

 * Add a wrapper type, which will allow for:
   * Typed UUIDs instead of flavors of Ints only;
+  * Instead of run-time interpretation of the UUID definitions, compile them with macros at compile time for faster execution;
   * If there is a way to automatically marshall UUIDs from a UUID wrapper type to databases using [DBInterface.jl](https://github.com/JuliaDatabases/DBInterface.jl), will be implemented;
   * Support basic IO over streams (see [CodecBase.jl](https://github.com/JuliaIO/CodecBase.jl) and [TranscodingStreams.jl](https://github.com/JuliaIO/TranscodingStreams.jl));
   * Provide support functions for [StructTypes](https://github.com/JuliaData/StructTypes.jl).